Scaless/enumbra/README.md

 All generated headers are self-sufficient, just drop them into your project and include them.

-On MSVC, the generated headers will compile with `/Wall /WX /wd4514`.

-On GCC/Clang, the generated headers will compile with `-Wall -Wextra -Wpedantic -Werror`.

 A warning to Visual Studio users: Rapidly iterating on enumbra generated output while the file is open in VS will inflate your `.vs` directory up to a maximum of 5GB (by default) because automated PCH files are being constantly generated.
 This cache size can be globally configured in Tools > Options > Text Editor > C/C++ > Advanced > Automatic Precompiled Header Cache Quota.
 Otherwise, close VS while making changes or delete your `.vs/v16/ipch/AutoPCH` directory regularly.

 ### Other Languages
 TBD, C# Planned